klepper24/WarsawPublicTransport/README.md

 ## Getting Started

-All commands and scripts below are for Ubuntu, but they may be easily adopted for any other Linux.

 1. Create folder GIT and clone the repository
 2. Install Docker
 3. Run `docker-compose up airflow-init` to initialize environment